radihuq/simple-node-logger-parser/README.md

 `npm install`

 ### Dependencies
 This project uses [axios](https://github.com/axios/axios) to fetch the log.
+The log is generated through the use of [simple-node-logger](https://github.com/darrylwest/simple-node-logger).

 ### Usage
 Stringify your data when writing to your log file: